NotThorny/MobWave/README.md

 Azdha was removed for appearing in every 4 of 5 runs.

 There will probably be issues if you don't use the commands as intended so follow the usage.

 Don't blame me if you spawn 100000 mobs and crash your game/server.

 ## Usage

- /mobwave or /mw
+ `/mw start`

- `/mw start` Will generate one wave of 5 random enemies at level 10.
+   -Will generate one wave of 5 random enemies at level 90.

- `/mw create [# of waves] [# of monsters] [level of mobs]` Create a custom set of waves, each wave will last for 1 minute by default.
+ `/mw create [# of waves] [# of monsters] [level of mobs]`

+   -Create a custom set of waves, each wave will last for 1 minute so be quick!

  A stop command exists but currently does nothing, so don't put a million waves.